bharatltech/mystmd/01-paper.md

 value for the sum.

 In general, if some binary operation is inserted between the elements of a list, then the result for an empty list is theidentityelement for the operation.
-Since 0+x=x=x+0 for all integersx, zero is the identity element for addition.
+Since *0+x=x=x+0* for all integers x, zero is the identity element for addition.

 Now, how can we compute the sum of a nonempty list?